Ph.D. in Research Methods and Statistics

 - Comprehensive exam

-Admission to our Ph.D. program requires an MA degree.
+Admission to the doctoral program requires a master’s degree.